imd1005-web-development-winter-2023/assignment-01/README.md

 Create a report that includes:

 * a short description of your client,
-* a high fidelity web page design for a homepage or landing page,
+* a high fidelity web page design for a homepage or landing page (desktop or mobile),
 * research conducted about your client's users,
   * who are the users of the website,
   * the key problem(s) that the users are experiencing,